-Kids, including toddlers, love to be entertained, but when it comes to plopping them in front of the television, the parent guilt can be real.
-However, not all movies are created equally, so we came up with a list of the best movies for toddlers that provide valuable and simple lessons about friendship, teamwork, and kindness.
-The plots are straightforward, and the visuals, dialogue, and songs are all engaging enough to hold a toddler’s limited attention span.
-The movies on this list are family-friendly, many of them offer educational lessons, and all of them offer a chance to cuddle up with your budding cinephiles.
+No parent has the time or energy to entertain their kids all the time—that’s a tall order, especially when you’re dealing with toddlers.
+That’s where movie nights (or mornings, or afternoons) come into play.
+And while the screen-time guilt is real, not all films are created equally, so we came up with a list of the best movies for toddlers that offer simple, valuable lessons about friendship, teamwork, and kindness.
+The plots are straightforward, and the visuals, dialogue, and songs are all engaging enough to hold your toddler’s limited attention.
+So throw on one of these family-friendly flicks and cuddle up with your budding cinephile (or use this time to get some chores done).
+We know they’ll be a hit.
 (Curious about which films to watch when they get a bit older?
 We’ve got those, too.)

 Sing